medic/cht-docs/content/en/apps/guides/hosting/self-hosting.md

 Note: You can  substitute 8080, 444 with whichever ports are free on your host.
 You would now visit https://localhost:444 to visit your project.

 ## Data storage & persistence

+{{% alert title="Note" %}} Containers that are already set up will lose all data when following the steps below to remap the `/srv` directory. {{% /alert %}}

 Docker containers are [stateless](https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless) by design.
 In order to persist your data when a container restarts you need to specify the volumes that the container can use to store data.
 The CHT app stores all its data in the `/srv` folder.
 This is the folder that you need to map to your volume before you spin up your containers.

 Ideally you should map this folder to a volume that is backed up regularly by your cloud hosting provider.